Full Name: Álax de Carvalho Alves

-Being part of the great PublicLab community has gotten me acquainted with the coding and organization practices and patterns and contributing to Spectral Workbench made me acknowledge the powerful tool it is, but also made me take notice of some of the issues I'd like to attack on this project besides the upgrade itself, when it comes to the Spectral Workbench project, the main goals are:
+Being part of the great PublicLab community has gotten me acquainted with the coding and organization practices and patterns and contributing to Spectral Workbench and the Mapknitter projects made me acknowledge the powerful tool they are, but also made me take notice of some of the issues I'd like to attack on this project besides the upgrade itself, when it comes to the Spectral Workbench project, the main goals are:

 2 - Containerize the development environment using Docker's modern tooling.
 Effort started in https://github.com/publiclab/spectral-workbench/pull/470.